 - Interested in providing dinner?
 Check the calendar for open nights and menu ideas.

-- Outreach Volunteer: Get into the community with our Outreach Workers to reach out to youth and tell them about HomePlate.
+- Outreach Volunteer: Get into the community with our Outreach Workers to reach out to youth where they are at and tell them about HomePlate.
+Involves walking outside in all weather.

 - Employment Volunteer: Support youth in their job searches and in developing their job skills.